OsioLabs/emphandbook/03benefits/02leave.md

 Eligible employees are entitled to 3 days paid time off for a death in the immediate family.
 Lullabot Education understands the deep impact that death can have on an individual or a family.
 Therefore, additional unpaid time off may be granted at the company's discretion.
 Such arrangements must be approved by the CEO.

-All regular, full-time employees may take up to 1 day off with pay to attend the funeral of a close, non-family member.
+All employees may take up to 1 day off with pay to attend the funeral of a close, non-family member.
 This time off will be considered by the CEO on a case-by-case basis.

 To be eligible for paid time off for bereavement, employees should notify the CEO at the earliest opportunity so that the CEO can arrange coverage for the employee's absence.